Quasar: Properties

 Quasars were much more common in the early universe than they are today.
 This discovery by Maarten Schmidt in 1967 was early strong evidence against steady-state cosmology and in favor of the Big Bang cosmology.
 Quasars show the locations where supermassive black holes are growing rapidly (by accretion).
-Detailed simulations reported in 2021 showed that galaxy structures, such as spiral arms, use gravitational forces to 'put the brakes on' gas that would otherwise orbit galaxy centers forever; instead the braking mechanism enabled the gas to fall into the supermassive black holes, releasing enormous radiant energies.
+Detailed simulations reported in 2021 showed that galaxy structures, such as spiral arms, use gravitational forces to 'put the brakes on' gas that would otherwise orbit galaxy centers forever; instead, the braking mechanism enabled the gas to fall into the supermassive black holes, releasing enormous radiant energies.
 These black holes co-evolve with the mass of stars in their host galaxy in a way not fully understood at present.
-One idea is that jets, radiation and winds created by the quasars shut down the formation of new stars in the host galaxy, a process called "feedback".
-The jets that produce strong radio emission in some quasars at the centers of clusters of galaxies are known to have enough power to prevent the hot gas in those clusters from cooling and falling on to the central galaxy.
+One idea is that jets, radiation, and winds created by the quasars shut down the formation of new stars in the host galaxy, a process called "feedback".
+The jets that produce strong radio emission in some quasars at the centers of clusters of galaxies are known to have enough power to prevent the hot gas in those clusters from cooling and falling onto the central galaxy.

-Quasars' luminosities are variable, with time scales that range from months to hours.
+Quasars' luminosities are variable, with time scales ranging from months to hours.
 This means that quasars generate and emit their energy from a very small region, since each part of the quasar would have to be in contact with other parts on such a time scale as to allow the coordination of the luminosity variations.
 This would mean that a quasar varying on a time scale of a few weeks cannot be larger than a few light-weeks across.
 The emission of large amounts of power from a small region requires a power source far more efficient than the nuclear fusion that powers stars.
 The conversion of gravitational potential energy to radiation by infalling to a black hole converts between 6% and 32% of the mass to energy, compared to 0.7% for the conversion of mass to energy in a star like the Sun.
 It is the only process known that can produce such high power over a very long term.
 (Stellar explosions such as supernovas and gamma-ray bursts, and direct matter–antimatter annihilation, can also produce very high power output, but supernovae only last for days, and the universe does not appear to have had large amounts of antimatter at the relevant times.)